ZackClements/CampusCrowd/README.md

 -

+Note that the original data files provided are too large to store on Github.
+These files have been compressed into a zip file and are located in the data folder.
+Please extract the compressed folder into the data folder in order to see the full data files when running the application.

+-

 To start the application (from within the root directory) run either of the following commands:

 "node app" or "nodemon app" (if you installed it)